aws/neptune-export/docs/export-pg-from-config.md

                 This option may occur a maximum of 1 times

+            --stream-role-arn <streamRoleArn>
+                Role to be assumed when uploading results to an Amazon Kinesis Data Stream.
+                If this options is unused, upload to Kinesis will use credentials found by the DefaultAWSCredentialsProviderChain.

+                This option may occur a maximum of 1 times

+            --stream-role-external-id <streamRoleExternalId>
+                External Id to be used when assuming the role defined by --stream-role-arn

+                This option may occur a maximum of 1 times

+            --stream-role-session-name <streamRoleSessionName>
+                Session name to be used when assuming the role defined by --stream-role-arn

+                This option may occur a maximum of 1 times

             --strict-cardinality
                 Format all set and list cardinality properties as arrays in JSON, including properties with a single value (optional, default